-- marked (default setting) Monitoring is active.
-If the device has a detected power supply fault, then in the Device status frame, the value changes to error. - unmarked Monitoring is inactive.
+marked (default setting) Monitoring is active.
+If the device has a detected power supply fault, then in the Device status frame, the value changes to error.

 For information on how to customize the appearance of the table, see "Working with tables" on page 18.